opencv/opencv/modules/imgproc/doc/filtering.rst

 where
 :math:`F` is a filtering function but, as it is represented as a class, it can produce any side effects, memorize previously processed data, and so on.
 The class only defines an interface and is not used directly.
 Instead, there are several functions in OpenCV (and you can add more) that return pointers to the derived classes that implement specific filtering operations.
 Those pointers are then passed to the
-:func:`FilterEngine` constructor.
+:cpp:func:`FilterEngine` constructor.
 While the filtering operation interface uses the ``uchar`` type, a particular implementation is not limited to 8-bit data.

 See Also:
-:func:`BaseRowFilter`,
-:func:`BaseFilter`,
-:func:`FilterEngine`,
-:func:`getColumnSumFilter`,
-:func:`getLinearColumnFilter`,
-:func:`getMorphologyColumnFilter`
+:cpp:func:`BaseRowFilter`,
+:cpp:func:`BaseFilter`,
+:cpp:func:`FilterEngine`,
+:cpp:func:`getColumnSumFilter`,
+:cpp:func:`getLinearColumnFilter`,
+:cpp:func:`getMorphologyColumnFilter`

 .. index:: BaseFilter

-.. _BaseFilter:

 BaseFilter
 ----------
-.. c:type:: BaseFilter
+.. cpp:class:: BaseFilter

 Base class for 2D image filters ::